shirleyobih1/path-cc.github.io/_services/credit-accounts.md

 or estimating credit needs.

 HTC resource management has different approaches compared to many batch systems.
-For example, PATh has more scheduling flexibility for smaller jobs, meaning there's an escalating charge in credits for larger jobs.
+For example, PATh has more scheduling flexibility for smaller jobs, resulting in an escalating charge in credits for larger jobs.

 Please see our [2022 charge listing](/credit-account-charges) for more details.